 At first, many mills in China were forced to close, including all mills in Hubei Province.
 This took place as an extension of the Chinese New Year holidays, which started around January 25, or even slightly earlier with downtime taken at mills.
 Hubei Province is not a major hub of Chinese tissue production, accounting for less than 5% of Chinese tissue capacity, although some of the largest players, such as APP, Vinda Paper, C&S Paper and the Shanghai Taison Group, have mills there.
 But the closure of mills in Hubei disrupted the supply chains just as consumers rushed to purchase toilet paper.
 In response, Vinda Paper reopened an older PM at its oldest mill in Guangdong that had been closed in mid-2019 to replace part of the lost production in Hubei.

-Elsewhere in the Asia Pacific region, the developments in China caused worry in areas that source a major part of their tissue supply from China, such as Hong Kong, Macao and Australia.
+Elsewhere in the Asia Pacific region, the developments in China caused worry in areas that source a major part of their tissue supply from China.
 People started panic buying toilet paper there as well.
 Violence erupted, with customers fighting for the last pack of toilet paper.

 In Australia, the largest retailer, Woolworths, began to restrict how many packs of tissue a single customer was allowed to purchase.
 The other leading retailers in Australia, Coles, Aldi and Costco, soon followed Woolworths in rationing toilet paper purchases.
 And in Hong Kong, a lorry loaded with toilet paper was hijacked—a situation that would have been difficult to imagine just a few months ago.
 Is toilet paper a strategic asset?